JunkyardDog777/AmpedUp_SourceCode/README.md

 commit version 0.0.1

-This version includes networked multicat move commands. incoming fix
+This version includes networked multicast move commands. incoming fix
 - Amped up panel
 - all the keys now trigger the move command. next version will have that fixed